-How do I apply for a mortgage loan in Missouri, California, Colorado, Florida, Illinois, Kansas, Kentucky, Maryland, Ohio, Tennessee, Utah or Washington?
+How do I apply for a mortgage loan in Missouri, Alabama, California, Colorado, Connecticut, Florida, Georgia, Illinois, Kansas, Kentucky, Louisiana, Maryland, Michigan, New Jersey, Ohio, Oregon, South Carolina, Tennessee, Texas, Utah or Washington state?

 What’s the best way to approach buying a home?